alefore/weblog/ten-years-of-edge.md

 (that scheduled the computation).

 This allows objects that aren't yet thread-safe
-(for Edge that would be the `OpenBuffer` class) to still delegate work to thread pools.
+(for Edge the main case would be the `OpenBuffer` class) to still delegate work to thread pools.
-All they need to do is ensure that they only capture thread-safe values (perhaps thread-safe snapshots of their class variables) in the lambdas they pass to the thread pools.
+All they need to do is ensure that all values they capture in lambdas they pass to thread pools are thread-safe.
 The outputs of those asynchronous computations will be received in the main thread.